 You read and reflect on many of the most influential texts in the Western tradition, and beyond it, and discuss and debate your own responses both in writing and orally.
 Study on the programme draws on classical and modern texts, as well as contemporary and popular culture, including film, music and art.

 The core modules undertake an adventure into some of the most profound questions concerning human existence and the idea of freedom.
-The optional modules look at many aspects of liberal arts education in detail, enabling you to pursue areas you are most interested in, including studies in the Holocaust, nature, the soul, religion(s), science, literature and education.
+The optional modules look at many aspects of liberal arts education in detail, enabling you to pursue areas you are most interested in, including studies in the Holocaust, nature, the soul, religion(s), science, history, literature, the Arts, Eastern culture and education.
 All modules share a philosophical approach in exploring their issues and questions.

 In Year 2, there are two compulsory modules that deepen our understanding of freedom by reading some of the most highly regarded texts and thinkers within social theory, philosophy, art and science from the past two and half thousand years of European culture and beyond.
 In addition, there are a number of optional modules that you can choose from according to your own interests.
 In the final year, you produce a dissertation on a subject of your choice.

-Over three years, you develop the skills to analyse problems and offer compelling solutions from varied perspectives as well as being able to work independently and as part of a team.
-Our graduates are well rounded and particularly eligible for all humanities-based graduate-entry jobs, including in law, teaching, media, business, academia, politics and public service.
+Over three years, you develop the skills to analyse problems and be sensitive to the ambiguities of simple solutions.
+You will learn to work independently and as part of a team.
+Our graduates are well rounded and particularly eligible for all humanities-based graduate-entry jobs, including in law, teaching, media, business, academia, publishing, fashion, politics and public service.

 Graduates are particularly eligible for all humanities-based graduate-entry jobs.